Schmerle-Cki/Niqi-Liu.github.io/content/authors/admin/_index.md

 I am a third-year Master's student in Media Technology at [Tsinghua University](https://www.tsinghua.edu.cn/), advised by Professor [Yong-Jin Liu](https://cg.cs.tsinghua.edu.cn/people/~Yongjin/Yongjin.htm).
 Previously, I earned my Bachelor's degree at the Department of Computer Science and Technology, Tsinghua University.

-My research interest lies in integrating data mining with human cognition to facilitate human well-being, with an emphasis on affective computing.
-In this domain, I have delved into time-series analysis, contrastive learning, learning with noise, and generative models.
+My research interest lies in integrating **data mining** with **cognition science** to facilitate human well-being, with an emphasis on **affective computing**.
+In this domain, I have delved into <u>time-series analysis, contrastive learning, learning with noise, and generative models</u>.